Understanding trained CNNs by indexing neuron selectivity

 In order to build the NF we need to calculate the activations associated to each individual neuron.
 For each neuron we select the set of images that achieve a minimum relative activation value but constrained to a maximum number of images, $N_{max}$, for practical reasons.
-In Fig.~\ref{fig:activations} we can see the behavior of the ranked normalized responses of a subset of neurons for every convolution layer of the VGG-M CNN trained on ImageNet by \cite{Chatfield14}.
-The y-axis represents the normalized activation value of a single neuron to an image of the dataset.
-Images are ranked on the x-axis according with their activation value, from highest to lowest activation (we just plot the first 400 images for each neuron).
-Therefore, the first relative activation value is always 1 for all neurons and then the normalized activation values decrease monotonically.
-This normalization allows to compare different neuron behaviors, from neurons which are activated by most of the images (flatter behavior), to neurons that highly activates only for a subset of images and have very little activation for the rest (steeper behavior).
-In this figure we also provide the percentage of area for each plotted curve.
-This percentage is computed over the area of the neuron that presents the maximum AUC in the entire architecture.
-We can observe different behaviors in all layers.
-In general, we can state that in deeper layers the behavior of the neurons is steeper (lower AUC), i.e. neurons highly spike for a small number of images.
-However, in shallower layers the behavior is flatter, i.e. neurons highly spike for a lot of images.
-This is an expected behavior, since the image features spiking neurons in first layers (e.g. oriented edges) are shared by almost all the images, while the features spiking shallow neurons are more selective features (e.g. faces) that only spike for specific images.
+In Fig.~\ref{fig:activations} we can see the behavior of the ranked responses of a subset of neurons for every convolution layer of the VGG-M CNN trained on ImageNet by \cite{Chatfield14}.
+We can see neurons with different behaviors, from neurons that activate for almost all the images, those with a higher area under the activation curve, to more specialized neurons that just activate for a subset of images, those with a smaller activation area, with the highest activations concentrated in the first ranked images.
 The observation of the responses confirms the adequacy of our assumption to fix a minimum value for the activation and a maximum number of images to capture the most important activations for all the neurons.
-Similar observations have been made for other networks like VGG-S and VGG-F \cite{Chatfield14} \footnote{The results are shown for a maximum number of images equal to $N_{max}=100$ and a minimum activation value over a $70\%$ of the maximum activation.
-We plot these values on Fig.~\ref{fig:activations}}.
+Similar observations have been made for other networks like VGG-S and VGG-F \cite{Chatfield14}\footnote{The results are shown for a maximum number of images equal to $N_{max}=100$ and a minimum activation value over a $70\%$ of the maximum activation.
+We plot these values on Fig. ~\ref{fig:activations}}.
 Thus, the NF is computed as: